 🎚 Difficulty: Hard

-🥣 Ingredients: A group of people, trust, respect, non-judgment, 1 wheel of power and privilege template per participant, 1 pen per participant
+🥣 Ingredients: A group of people, trust, respect, non-judgement, 1 wheel of power and privilege template per participant, 1 pen per participant

 Illustration of a wheel with 12 spokes: skin colour, formal education, ability, sexuality, neuro-diversity, mental health, body size, housing, wealth, language, gender, and citizenship. © Recipes for Wellbeing